 We earn a substantial portion of our income in foreign countries, and our operations are subject to tax in multiple jurisdictions with complicated and varied tax regimes.
 Tax laws and income tax rates in these jurisdictions are subject to change due to economic and political conditions.
 Changes in the tax laws of foreign jurisdictions could arise as a result of the base erosion and profit shifting project that was undertaken by the Organization for Economic Cooperation and Development ("OECD").
 The OECD, which represents a coalition of member countries, recommended changes to long-standing tax principles related to transfer pricing and has developed model rules including establishing a global minimum corporate income tax tested on a jurisdictional basis (the "Pillar Two Model Rules").
-Some countries have already started to implement laws based on the Pillar Two Model Rules.
+Some countries we operate in have already started to implement laws based on the Pillar Two Model Rules to be effective in 2024.
+We do not believe the Pillar Two Model Rules have any material impact to our 2024 results.
+However, there can be no assurance that our effective tax rate, tax payments or conditional reduced tax rates will not be adversely affected as countries independently amend their tax laws to adopt Pillar Two Model Rules.
 Changes in U.S. or foreign tax laws, including new or modified guidance with respect to existing tax laws, could have a material adverse impact on our liquidity, results of operations, financial condition and cash flows.